apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 some messages are missing, or there's been a burst of local events.
 What we want is a guarantee that messages sent by the same node are delivered in the same order they were sent.
 This includes a node's deliveries to itself, as its own messages are also part of the priority queue.
-The solution is to keep a vector of size *N* at each node, where *N* is the number of nodes in the cluster.
+The solution is to keep a vector (could also be a map) of size *N* at each node, where *N* is the number of nodes in the cluster.
 Each element of the vector is a counter, representing the number of messages delivered by a particular node.
 Also, nodes maintain a counter of the number of messages they sent themselves.
 A node holds back a message until it receives the next message in sequence from the same sender.
-Only then, it considers delivering the previous message to the application and increments counter corresponding to the sender.
+Only then, it considers delivering the previous message to the application and increments the counter corresponding to the sender.
 This approach is called <abbr title="First-In-First-Out">FIFO</abbr> broadcast, and combined with Lamport timestamps and reliable broadcasting, it establishes total order broadcasting.

 ```python